-- As NACO will be decommissioned at the end of Period 103, it will not be offered in Period 104. - ESO is evaluating the possibility of offering the UT1 Nasmyth A focus for a visitor instrument during Period 104.
-Interested users are invited to consult the following webpages: Visitor Focus and Applications for Use of the VLT Visitor Focus. - MOONS the Multi-Object Optical and Near-infrared Spectrograph is expected to be installed and commissioned at the UT1 Nasmyth A focus during the first quarter of 2021. - Following its upgrade into a cross-dispersed échelle spectrograph, installation and commissioning of CRIRES on UT3 will take place in Period 102 and Period 103.
-Depending on a successful commissioning, CRIRES may be offered in Period 104. - During a large fraction of Period 103, VISIR will be installed at the Cassegrain focus of UT4, to use its Deformable Secondary Mirror, for the New Earths in the α Cen Region (NEAR) experiment.
-It is expected to be back on UT3 during Period 104. - SINFONI will be decommissioned during Period 103 to allow the upgrade and integration of its Integral Field Unit SPIFFI within ERIS, a high angular resolution imager and integral-field spectrograph using the AOF.
-ERIS is expected to be installed and commissioned during the first semester of 2020 at the UT4 Cassegrain focus. - GRAVITY: Provided a successful commissioning, CIAO in the on-axis mode may be offered in Period 104. - Depending on a successful commissioning, additional modes for MATISSE, the Multi-AperTure mid-Infrared SpectroScopic Experiment, may be offered in Period 104. - ESO is evaluating the possibility of offering a focus at the VLTI for a visitor instrument during Period 104.
-Interested users are invited to consult the following webpages: Visitor Focus and Applications for Use of the VLT Visitor Focus. - Integration of NIRPS the Near Infra-Red Planet Searcher on the 3.6-m telescope is expected to start in mid-2019. - LABOCA: This 870μm bolometer array on APEX may be replaced by a camera with a wider field, namely, A-MKIDs, in 2019. - Backends: A new set of facility backends with up to 64 GHz of instantaneous bandwidth is expected to be installed on APEX in the second half of 2018.
+- NACO will be decommissioned in Period 104. - Following its upgrade into a cross-dispersed échelle spectrograph, installation and commissioning of CRIRES on UT3 will take place in Period 102.
+Depending on a successful commissioning, CRIRES may be offered in Period 104.

+- During a large fraction of the first semester of 2019, VISIR will be installed at the Cassegrain focus of UT4, to use its Deformable Secondary Mirror, for the New Earths in the α Cen Region (NEAR) experiment.
+As a consequence, VISIR will be out of operations during Period 103.
+It will not be offered during the duration of the NEAR experiment and will be back on UT3 at the end of 2019. - SINFONI will only be offered during the first months of Period 103, as it will be decommissioned during the period to allow an upgrade and integration of SPIFFI within ERIS, a high angular resolution imager and integral-field spectrograph using the AOF.
+ERIS is expected to be installed and commissioned during the first semester of 2020 at the UT4 Cassegrain focus. - The combination of MUSE and GALACSI in Narrow Field Mode may be offered for regular operations in Period 103, depending on a successful commissioning during Period 101. - ESPRESSO in 4-UTs mode may be offered for regular operations in Period 103, depending on a successful commissioning during Period 101. - ESO is evaluating the possibility of offering the UT3 Cassegrain focus for a visitor instrument during Period 103.
+Interested users are invited to consult the following webpages:

+Visitor Focus and Applications for Use of the VLT Visitor Focus. - GRAVITY: Depending on a successful commissioning, observations with CIAO on-axis may be offered in Period 103. - Depending on a successful commissioning, MATISSE, the Multi AperTure mid-Infrared SpectroScopic Experiment, may be offered in Period 103. - ESO is evaluating the possibility of offering a focus at the VLTI for a visitor instrument during Period 103.
+Interested users are invited to consult the following webpages: Visitor Focus and Applications for Use of the VLT Visitor Focus. - The Near-InfraRed Planet Searcher (NIRPS) is scheduled for installation at the 3.6-m telescope in 2019. - LABOCA: This 870μ m bolometer array on APEX may be replaced by a camera with a wider field, namely, A-MKIDs, in 2018. - A new instrument, new First Light APEX Submillimetre Heterodyne Instrument (nFLASH), will replace both PI230 and the MPIfR PI instrument FLASH on APEX.
+Commissioning is planned for the second half of 2018, and the new instrument is expected to be offered in Period 103. - Backends: A new set of facility backends with up to 64 GHz of instantaneous bandwidth is expected to be installed on APEX in the second half of 2018.
 It will serve the instruments SEPIA and nFLASH, allowing to record the full IF bandwidth of all receivers.